Implantable cardioverter-defibrillator: Clinical trials

 Reporting in 1999, the Antiarrhythmics Versus Implantable Defibrillators (AVID) trial consisted of 1,016 patients, and deaths in those treated with AAD were more frequent (n = 122) compared with deaths in the ICD groups (n = 80, p < 0.001).
 In 2002 the MADITII trial showed benefit of ICD treatment in patients after myocardial infarction with reduced left ventricular function (EF<30).

 Initially ICDs were implanted via thoracotomy with defibrillator patches applied to the epicardium or pericardium.
 The device was attached via subcutaneous and transvenous leads to the device contained in a subcutaneous abdominal wall pocket.
 The device itself acts as an electrode.
 Most ICDs nowadays are implanted transvenously with the devices placed in the left pectoral region similar to pacemakers.
 Intravascular spring or coil electrodes are used to defibrillate.
 The devices have become smaller and less invasive as the technology advances.
 Current ICDs weigh only 70 grams and are about 12.9 mm thick.

 A recent study by Birnie and colleagues at the University of Ottawa Heart Institute has demonstrated that ICDs are underused in both the United States and Canada.
-An accompanying editorial by Dr. Chris Simpson of Queen's University explores some of the economic, geographic, social and political reasons for this.
+An accompanying editorial by Simpson of Queen's University explores some of the economic, geographic, social and political reasons for this.